AmrHossam902/mysql-benchmark-billion-rows/readme.md

 <br/><br/>

-# How are tests evaluated
+# how are tests evaluated

 - the following tests are based on the bash script **[load-test.sh](./load-test.sh)**.
     - the script initiates a mysqldump command and watches **cpu** & **memory** usage during the test.